Middle East latest: Israeli forces are retaking a key corridor that cuts Gaza in half

-The move into the Netzarim corridor appeared to deepen the renewed Israeli offensive in Gaza, which has shattered the two-month-long ceasefire with Hamas.
-The wave of heavy strikes Tuesday killed more than 400 Palestinians in the Gaza Strip, nearly two-thirds of them women and children, the Health Ministry said.
+The assault into the Netzarim corridor appears to deepen Israel's renewed offensive in Gaza, which shattered a ceasefire with Hamas on Tuesday in a wave of heavy strikes.
+More than 400 Palestinians were killed, nearly two-thirds of them women and children, the Health Ministry said.
 Its records do not distinguish between civilians and combatants.

 Zaher al-Waheidi, head of the ministry’s records department, said Tuesday was the deadliest day in Gaza since the start of the war.
 The strikes have continued into Wednesday but at a lower intensity.